verifyica-team/pipeliner/README.md

 - common local CI/CD workflows
 - system maintenance tasks

+## Like The Project ?

+If you like the project, please give it a star.
+It helps others find the project.

 #### Maven & Gradle

 Maven and Gradle ***can*** and ***are*** useful in development environment for Java developers.